LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Introduction

-Currently, there are two major approaches of sparsity penalization for low-rank factorization \citep{raskutti2015convex,wang2018sparse}: the vector-wise sparsity constraint that aims to achieve element-wise sparsity of the column vectors $\bm X_{\ell}$ \citep{zhou2013tensor,sun2017store,li2018tucker}, and the low-rank matrix constraint that aims to recover a low-rank matrix via regularization on $\bm D_{\ell}$ such as minimizing the nuclear norm of $\bm S_{\ell}$ \citep{chen2013reduced,rabusseau2016low,fan2017generalized, yuan2016tensor}.
+Moreover, to reduce spurious scientific findings, it is necessary to consider appropriate regularization method to achieve the sparsity in the extracted latent source signals, which have low-rank structure.
+Currently, there are two major approaches of sparsity penalization for low-rank factorization \citep{raskutti2015convex,wang2018sparse}: the vector-wise sparsity constraint that aims to achieve element-wise sparsity of the column vectors of $\bm X_{\ell}$ \citep{zhou2013tensor,eavani2015identifying,sun2017store,li2018tucker}, and the low-rank matrix constraint that aims to recover a low-rank matrix via regularization on $\bm D_{\ell}$ such as minimizing the nuclear norm of $\bm S_{\ell}$ \citep{chen2013reduced,rabusseau2016low,fan2017generalized, yuan2016tensor}.
 Both of the existing sparsity controls have limitations for achieving our goal which is to recover parsimonious connectivity traits $\bm S_{\ell}$.
 The low rank constraint that aims to achieve low rankness in $\bm S_{\ell}$ does not necessarily ensure the sparsity in $\bm S_{\ell}$ \citep{sun2017store}.
-The vector-wise sparsity control might not generate desired sparsity pattern on reconstructed sources since they depend on the dot product between the matrices.
+The vector-wise sparsity control on $\bm X_{\ell}$ often generates structured noises in estimating the connectivity traits given that $\bm S_{\ell}$ depends on the inner products of the vectors.

-Our purpose is to decompose the brain connectivity matrices to extract the latent sources corresponding to various brain neurocircuitry traits which are of main interest.
-Therefore, we provide a more intuitive way of sparsity regularization by directly penalizing on latent sources $\bm S_{\ell}$.
+Since our main interest is to derive sparse connectivity traits, we propose a more intuitive way of sparsity regularization by directly penalizing on latent sources $\bm S_{\ell}$ via the low-rank structure $\bm X_{\ell}\bm D_{\ell}\bm X_{\ell}'$.
+Later in the paper, we will show it is essentially as angle-based penalization.
 Through extensive simulation studies, we show this new sparsity method demonstrates more accurate and robust performance in recovering underlying traits than the commonly used sparsity controls.
 Furthermore, compared with some existing sparsity controls which require numerical methods to solve, our new sparsity penalization allows for explicit analytic solutions to the optimization function in the estimation, which increases computational efficiency.
+The learning of LOCUS is formulated as a non-convex optimization problem.
+We show that the optimization function has a block multi-convex structure \citep{gorski2007biconvex}.
+We develop an efficient node-rotation algorithm with closed-form solutions at each iteration for estimating the parameters in LOCUS.